Based in Costa Rica, Jungle Foods is our sourcing partner for breadfruit, which they process into flour that's used in our Breadfruit Crackers.

 During her fieldwork, Diane gained a deep appreciation for the traditional Pacific way of growing breadfruit—in agroforests, “agricultural forests” that combine plants of different heights, as in a wild forest.
 It offers solutions to various problems at once, including giving the farmer multiple sources of food and income year-round, building soil health and providing a fast way to reforest land wrecked by the effects of climate change.

-To create an example of what agroforestry can do, especially when grown with regenerative organic practices, the Breadfruit Institute—with support from Patagonia Provisions—planted a regenerative organic breadfruit agroforest at the NTBG’s McBryde Garden on Kaua’i.
+To create an example of what agroforestry can do, especially when grown with organic and regenerative practices, the Breadfruit Institute—with support from Patagonia Provisions—planted an organic and regenerative breadfruit agroforest at the NTBG’s McBryde Garden on Kaua’i.
 In three years, on just 2 acres, it has produced nearly 9,000 pounds of ‘ulu (Hawaiian for breadfruit); nearly 7,000 pounds of food other than breadfruit (dozens of crops including starfruit, pineapple, buckwheat and several kinds of spinach); and 1,300 ornamentals (flowers)—all the while turning compacted, waterlogged soil into a biodiverse and beautiful garden.

 In the past few years, corporate agribusiness has been showing strong interest in developing breadfruit as a new gluten-free product, farmed plantation-style in the tropics and sold as a commodity crop.
-“Regenerative organic agriculture—and Patagonia's leadership in this—shows another path,” Diane says.
+“Organic and regenerative agriculture—and Patagonia's leadership in this—shows another path,” Diane says.
 “One that values and builds upon centuries of traditional practices of growing breadfruit in mixed plantings, not as a monoculture crop.”

 Diane believes, as do we, that thousands of small farms growing breadfruit in agroforests would maximize income and food security for communities that need them most.
 This, she says, is “how breadfruit can be brought to the marketplace in a way that addresses the challenges we face for people and the planet.”